-Please join us for Better Together, a gathering of colleagues from adult education, libraries and workforce development that will focus on how collaborative digital literacy efforts can increase communities' capacity to improve adult literacy and workforce outcomes for Minnesotans.
+Better Together, a gathering of colleagues from adult education, libraries and workforce development, focuses on how collaborative digital literacy efforts can increase communities' capacity to improve adult literacy and workforce outcomes for Minnesotans.

-The day will have two parts: 1) a learning strand highlighting resources that promote digital literacy and workforce skills, and 2) a Northstar strand giving participants the opportunity to provide input for the next level of the Northstar Digital Literacy Project.
+The day was split into two parts: 1) a learning strand highlighting resources that promote digital literacy and workforce skills, and 2) a Northstar strand giving participants the opportunity to provide input for the next level of the Northstar Digital Literacy Project.

-Better Together 2017 will be held in conjunction with the National Digital Inclusion Alliance's Net Inclusion Summit.
+Better Together 2017 was held in conjunction with the National Digital Inclusion Alliance's Net Inclusion Summit.
 For information about the Summit, go to: https://digitalinclusion.org/netinclusion2017/

 For more information or to be included on a mailing list for future announcements, please contact Emily Kissane at Emily.firstname.lastname@example.org or 651-582-8508.